Author: Shayad Saeed

 Even today, it is listed in one of the most isolated countries in the world. being separated by a huge ocean from the rest of the world, there was a very limited connection to the outside world, The Maldives was listed in the 1980s world bank report as the top 20 poorest countries n the world.
 After the tourism was introduced the country has started developing and before that, the country was mostly relying on free donations.
 The Maldives is also the lowest the country in the world and at great risk of being submerged into the ocean. the picture on the right side was taken from the capital Male city, during high tide when the ocean reaches like 6 inches to the ground level.
 There are different islands with different heights and thanks to the Japanese Government and its people who aided for making Male city a safe island by building higher concrete sheets surrounding the islands.
 So the Maldives government is trying to the same project for the endangered other local islands, and your visit is the key to achieving it.

-The highest temperature recorded was 36°C and the lowest was 17°C. The Maldives has 2 monsoons and both monsoons have sun.
+The highest temperature recorded was 36°C and the lowest was 17°C. We have 2 monsoons and both monsoons have sun.
 The first monsoon (North East) is from November to May and the (South West) is from June to October.
 North-East monsoon is considered as most sunny days and the best time for fishing, snorkeling, activities and for visiting.
 South West is considered as less sunny and more raining days. when the weather is bad, the sea also becomes rough and difficult for water-based activities, that's why we recommend all travelers to check the weather when you plan your holiday in Maldives.

 A population of 515,696 inhabitants living in an area of 298 square kilometers, the Maldives is the smallest country in Asia and geographically one of the world's most dispersed countries.
 The country is divided into 26 areas called (atolls).
 Out of the total 1200 islands, people live in 200 islands.
 The average population of the islands is 2000 people.
 Some islands are inhabited with 400 people, but each every island is separated by ocean sea, which is why traveling between the islands has been always a challenge for us (locals) and visitors.